3 Insidous Money Mindset Myths That Afflict Professional Women

 Money, in and of itself, like power, is neither good nor evil.
 It’s what we do with it and to what extent it flows through our lives, or not, that matters.

-That flow depends on a number of things, some to do with the systems in which we live, and others that are to do with our own relationship with money, power, and happiness.
+That flow depends on a number of things, some to do with the systems in which we live, and others that are to do with our inner relationship with money, power, and happiness.

 References